Hypercubed/dynamo/README.md

 const fn = Fn.create<Fn['name']>();
 ```

 For additional types use the `@type` method decorator.
-The `type` decorator accepts a single string (or class constructor) as input.
-This string will be the name of the new type for `typed-function` signatures, if no input is provided the method name is assumed to be the type name.
+The `type` decorator accepts a single string or class constructor as input.
+This will be the new type for `typed-function` signatures, if no input is provided the method name is assumed to be the type name.
 The method itself should be a TypeScript [user-defined type guard](http://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards).

 ```ts
 class Pet {